-What is the interest rate on the PLUS?
+What is the interest rate on the Fedearl Direct Parent PLUS?

-Other than interest, is there a charge to get a PLUS loan?
+Other than interest, is there a charge to get a Federal Direct Parent PLUS loan?

 Your parents will pay a fee of up to 4.236% of the loan.

-When do my parent's begin repaying the PLUS?
+When do my parent's begin repaying the Federal Direct Parent PLUS?

 Generally, repayment will begin within 60 days after the loan is fully disbursed.
 There is no grace period for these loans.
 This means interest begins to accumulate at the time the first disbursement is made.
 Your parents must begin repayment both principal and interest while you are in school.

-How long will my parent's have to repay the PLUS?
+How long will my parent's have to repay the Federal Direct Parent PLUS?

-The repayment period for a Federal PLUS is 10 years.
+The repayment period for a Federal Direct Parent PLUS is 10 years.

-Is it ever possible to postpone repayment of a PLUS loan?
+Is it ever possible to postpone repayment of a Federal Direct Parent PLUS?

 Yes, under certain circumstances, your parents can receive a deferment or forbearance on their loan, as long as it is not in default.
-Generally, the same deferment or forbearance provisions that apply to Stafford Loans also apply to PLUS loans.
-Since PLUS Loans are unsubsidized, however, your parents will be charged interest during periods of deferment.
+Generally, the same deferment or forbearance provisions that apply to Stafford Loans also apply to Federal Direct Parent PLUS loans.
+Since Federal Direct Parent PLUS Loans are unsubsidized, however, your parents will be charged interest during periods of deferment.
 If they don't pay the interest as it accrues, it will be capitalized.

-My parent's PLUS was denied.
+My parent's Federal Direct Parent PLUS was denied.
 What do I do now?

-If your parent is denied a Parent Loan for Undergraduate Students (PLUS), this then qualifies you for additional Stafford Loan funds.
-As a freshman and a sophomore, you can be considered for up to an additional $4,000 in Unsubsidized Stafford Loans.
+If your parent is denied a Parent PLUS Loan, this then qualifies you for additional Stafford Loan funds.
+As a freshman and a sophomore, you can be considered for up to an additional $4,000 in Unsubsidized Loans.
 As a junior and senior, you can be considered for up to $5,000 in additional funds.
-Our office will automatically award these additional funds to you upon receipt of a PLUS denial.
+Our office will automatically award these additional funds to you upon receipt of a Parent PLUS loan denial.